Lieutenant Percy Alfred Willmore, 1/9th Battalion Middlesex Regiment, attached 2nd Battalion Norfolk Regiment, later Indian Army Bhopal Infantry

 Percy Wilmore is named on the Roll of Honour, which hangs in St Peter & St Paul’s Church, Little Gaddesden and lists 119 men from Little Gaddesden, Ringshall and Hudnall who served in the 1914 – 1918 War.
 He is listed in the 9th Battalion, Middlesex Regiment.
 On the Centenary Revision of the Roll, his surname has been amended to Willmore and his regiment is recorded more precisely as 1/9th Battalion, Middlesex Regiment.
 His great friend Hubert Halsey is also named on both Rolls and the name of his cousin, Philip Collier, Suffolk Regiment has been added to the Centenary Revision of the Roll.
 Philip Collier‘s mother Eliza was the younger sister of Percy’s mother Alice.

 Rolls of Honour photos: Jane Dickson, Michael Carver

-In 1921 (3rd Quarter) Percy married Mabel Eva Hoult in Horncastle, Lincolnshire.
+In the 3rd Quarter of 1921, Percy married Mabel Eva Hoult in Horncastle, Lincolnshire.